RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 We will maintain this website to publish objective commentary on MFIN’s earnings and performance with clearly cited sources.
 Our goal is to hold management accountable and ensure proactive risk mitigation in an uncertain economic environment.

 We are one of MFIN’s largest investors and hold both debt and equity.
-We have been invested for over 3.5 years.
+We have been invested for almost 4 years.

 Our detailed